matchewf11/MatchewF11-Neovim-Config/README.md

 This is my nvim config

-Make sure to have fzf and nerd fonts!!!
+Make sure to have fzf and nerd fonts and unzip!!!